mui/material-ui/docs/data/base/components/switch/switch.md

 <p class="description">The Switch component lets you toggle the state of a single setting on or off.</p>

 Switches can be used on either desktop or mobile but it has been the preferred way for toggling settings in the latter.
-The option that the switch controls, as well as the state it's in, should be made clear from the corresponding inline label.
+To make the switch accessible, you should ensure the corresponding label reflects the current state of the switch.

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}